Which Battery for an Electric Fishing Reel?

 Conclusion

 There are a wide range of batteries that will function attached to an electric reel, but the most commonly used by anglers is a 12V deep-cycle marine battery with more than 70 amp hours.
 This will power your reel for the entire day, regardless of how many fish you land, without any worry about running out of juice.
-You can select cheaper and smaller options, such as dedicated power packs, but you will also have some doubt about when it will run out of charge.
+You can select cheaper and smaller options, such as dedicated power packs, but you will also doubt when it will run out of charge.